YOU ARE IN: SAGA I — THE CAPTURE

 The Attention Series documents the policy and social architecture of attention capture: the economic incentives that produced algorithmic content delivery, the regulatory failures that permitted it to scale, and the epidemiological record of harm among adolescent populations.
 It treats these platforms as behavioral systems and asks what they do to individuals and societies over time.

 The two series are designed to be read together.
-The Attention Series provides the context; the Neurotoxicity Record provides the mechanism.
-Together they constitute a complete account of digital neurotoxicity: from the platforms that deliver it to the neurons that bear it.
+The Attention Series provides the documented context; the Neurotoxicity Record sets out the hypothesized mechanism.
+Together they frame the open question of digital neurotoxicity: from the platforms that deliver the exposure to the neurological mark it is hypothesized — but not established — to leave.